Planning a visit to Rome’s Colosseum in 2026?

 Does the Colosseum ticket include the Roman Forum?

 Many Colosseum ticket types include access to the Roman Forum and Palatine Hill, but the exact rules depend on the ticket you choose.
+Standard access is different from special-access areas, so do not assume every ticket includes arena floor, underground, attic, upper levels, or SUPER sites.

 Check what your ticket includes.